Dissociative disorders are a range of conditions that can cause physical and psychological problems.

 It's a form of denial, as if "this is not happening to me".

 It becomes a problem when the environment is no longer traumatic but the person still acts and lives as if it is, and has not dealt with or processed the event.

 Diagnosing dissociative disorders

-If a GP thinks you have a dissociative disorder, they'll refer you to a mental health specialist for a full assessment.
+They may also refer you to a mental health specialist for a full assessment.